topquark22/electronics/LM317/README.md

 ![LM317 TO-220](LM317.jpg)

-In its most basic configuration as a voltage regulator, the LM317 is wired like this:
+In its most basic configuration, the LM317 is wired like this:

 ![LM317 simple voltage regulator](LM317-basic.jpg)